 - The number, sizes, firing methods, types of pyrotechnic devices and materials to be discharged

-- A site inspection is required after submittal of permit.
+- A site inspection is required after the submittal of a permit.

 - Standby personnel are required for all outdoor fireworks displays.
-The number of standby personnel and level of fire protection will be determined by the Fire Chief.
+The number of standby personnel and level of fire protection will be determined by the Fire Code Official.

 - There shall be a member of the pyrotechnic company on site at all times once fireworks have been delivered.
 The site shall be secured from public entry by at least 100 feet, during storage and preparation.